ecurrencyhodler/Litecoin-Resources/LTC Guides/LTC Lightning Network lnd Guide (Win).md

 Open Litecoin Core from the Start Menu.
 ```

-Litecoin Core will then begin to download the blockchain, which can take a few hours to a few days.
+Finally, start Litecoin Core and begin to download the blockchain, which can take a few hours to a few days.
 You can continue with the next few steps while the node syncs.

 ### Step 2.
 Install LND